hfmiguel/vscode-linters/README.md

 - Copy the phpcs.xml to your local file.

 - dont forget to update your VSCODE path

+### VS CODE Settings

+- Type into your VSCODE CTRL + SHIFT + P and type:  settings.json
+  - Click to open Remote settings ( WSL + YourWslDistroName )
+  - Or
+  - Click to open : Workspace Settings

+- Why ?
+Because some config not work if you put into your User Settings ( settings that are sync with your github/microsoft account )

+- After open your settings , copy the settings.json content to your.

 ### USING PHPCS
 ```